 Avoid Stay at Sarchu when coming from Manali to Leh

-Sarchu is at very high altitude and many people staying overnight at this rough place suffer from mountain sickness including sleepless night, severe headaches or vomiting.
+Sarchu is at very high altitude and many people staying overnight at this rough place suffer from mountain sickness including sleepless nights, severe headaches or vomiting.
 No wonder many veterans call Sarchu a Vomit Hilton.

 Hence, even though Sarchu offers some good amount of stay options (tented) but it’s always better to avoid a stay at Sarchu over Jispa or Keylong in the same order of preference.
-However, if you are coming from Leh or Tso Moriri lake after spending a few nights at higher altitudes in Ladakh then your body is acclimatized already.
+However, if you are coming from Leh or Tso Moriri lake after spending a few nights at higher altitudes in Ladakh, then your body is acclimatized already.
 So, in that case, you can opt to stay at Sarchu to break the journey on Manali Leh Highway evenly.